aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

     - Two or more targeted devices have the same `serial_number` (values of `system_mac_address` are not important in this case).
     - Two or more targeted devices have the same `system_mac_address` and at least one of these devices has an unset `serial_number` value.

-    By default, the role will warn the user about inconsistencies in the following case:
+    However, by default the role will only warn (not error) in the following case:

     - Two or more targeted devices have the same `system_mac_address` but unique `serial_number` values.

-    Having duplicate `system_mac_address` but unique `serial_number` will not lead to unexpected results on CloudVision as `serial_number` takes precedence.

-    To force an error to always be raised in case of duplicate `system_mac_address`, set the role variable `cv_strict_system_mac_address` to `true`:
+    To raise an error instead of a warning for the above case, set the role variable `cv_strict_system_mac_address` to `true`:

     ```yaml
     cv_strict_system_mac_address: true